Phil Scott DVM&S BVM&S CertCHP DSHP DipECBHM FRCVS

 Sheep should be managed in clean environments and not subjected to unhygienic conditions especially during late gestation.
 Particular attention should be paid to the feeding troughs/areas.
 Purchased sheep must be managed as a separate group until after lambing.
 Following infection, ewes are immune to further challenge and will not abort.
 A vaccine can be imported into the UK under licence.

 Salmonella Montevideo, Salmonella Dublin and Salmonella Typhimurium have been associated with abortion and death in pregnant ewes.
 Sheep may simply be found dead with rotten lambs still present in the womb.

 There are many potential sources of salmonellae in a group of sheep including contaminated feedstuffs and water courses, sewage effluent overflow, carrier cattle, and carrion.
 All feed must be stored in vermin-proof bins but this is rarely achieved on many farms.
+Sheep should be fed in troughs that are tipped over and moved immediately after feeding.
+When sheep are fed using snackers, a clean area of the field must be used every day but this advice is often ignored.
 Wherever possible, water should be supplied from a mains supply with ponds and surface water fenced off.
 If possible pregnant sheep should be managed separately from cattle.

 There is a significant zoonotic risk from suspected/confirmed cases salmonellosis, so it is essential that strict personal hygiene methods are used during and afterhandling sick sheep:

 Minimise the number of people with contact with such sheep.

 Wash and clean thoroughly hands, arms and face after handling